Saturday, November 29, 2014

 № 180.
 Venice Through Square Lenses

-St. Mark's Square at 7 AM., May 2014.
-Pre-wedding photo tours are,
+St. Mark's Square at 7 AM, May 2014.
+Pre-wedding photo deals are,

 I think, trending among Chinese.
 I saw a few of these

-during the three day stay.
+during the three-day stay.

 It's been three months since the late spring visit.
 I finally have the time to post these itinerant snap shots.